massmux/SatsMobiBot/README.md

 This is a Lightning Wallet into a Telegram Bot, but more functionalities have been added:

-- Cashback command to show a code to get a CashBack from a shop owner.
-In this case the amount is received and can be spent using the NFC Card connected to the Bot
-- Activation of the NFC Card can be asked
 - Notifications of Cards activations
 - Integrated full POS service
 - POS Link generation for executing POS on an external device
-- Scrub service for forwarding all incoming payments to an external address, making the POS actually not custodial if activated

-You can give the use of this Bot to your community.
-For example a physical shop manager can use this Bot + the NFC Cards + POS facility, all together.
-They can give the cards to their clients and send cashback for each purchase, thanks to the cashback command.
-The client will be able to spend the money just using his card everywhere.

 This project has educational and research purposes.